OpenSDN-io/tf-ansible-deployer/README.md

-# contrail-container-deployer
+# container-deployer

-This set of playbooks installs Contrail Networking using a microservices architecture.
+This set of playbooks installs OpenSDN Networking using a microservices architecture.

 # quick start for the impatient (requires a CentOS7 instance)...

-This set of commands will configure the instance and install AIO contrail with k8s on the instance:
+This set of commands will configure the instance and install AIO opensdn with k8s on the instance:
 ```
 ssh-copy-id 192.168.1.100
 #following can be used to install pip on system, if not installed already